twofortyfouram/android-plugin-host-sdk-for-locale/README.md

 # History
 * 1.0.0: Initial release
-* 2.0.0
-    * Update transitive dependency on [plug-in-client-sdk-for-locale](http://twofortyfouram.github.io/android-plugin-client-sdk-for-locale) to a major new version.
+* 2.0.0: Update transitive dependency on [plug-in-client-sdk-for-locale](http://twofortyfouram.github.io/android-plugin-client-sdk-for-locale) to a major new version.
 Although the host SDK APIs didn't change, the dependency change could break downstream clients hence a major new version.
+* 2.0.1: Fix state management of AbstractPluginEditFragment and AbstractSupportPluginEditFragment.
+Fix PluginPackageScanner bug detected by lint.